seb-ma/MMM-IT8951/README.md

 To force a full refresh of the e-ink screen, the notification `IT8951_ASK_FULL_REFRESH` must be sent.
 Payload can be set to force a refresh with 4-levels (`false`) or 16-levels (`undefined` or `true`).

-Example to send it from another module:
+Examples to send it from another module:

 ```js
 // Refresh with 16-levels